 "I have a Seagate external hard drive that is not detected by my Windows computer.
-When I plug it in, the external hard drive not showing up on my Computer.
+When I plug it in, the external hard drive not showing up on my computer.
 How do I fix My Seagate external hard drive not detected?
 And how to recover data from external hard drive not detected?"

 When you connect your external hard drive to the computer, and you cannot find the external hard drive.
 As following fixed you can try to repair external hard disk not detected in Windows.

-A dead drive, a Windows driver issue, a damaged USB cable or a malfunctioning USB port can be the reasons if your external drive isn’t recognized anywhere by Windows.
+A dead drive, a Windows driver issue, a damaged USB cable or a malfunctioning USB port can be the reason if your external drive isn’t recognized anywhere by Windows.
 Try connecting the external drive into a different USB port on the system.
 A hardware issue with the USB port might be the reason if the external drive works in the other USB port.
 Moreover, you should try unplugging the drive from a USB hub and directly into the system if you are using a USB hub for connecting your external drive to the computer.

 You might have a driver issue or your drive might be at fault if you can’t locate your external drive into Disk Management after having changed the USB port and eliminating the USB hub.
 To find this for sure, plug your drive into a different computer system.
 If it can’t be located there even in the Disk Management window then your drive is probably at fault.